sanjogpandasp/CTF-Writeups/HACKIM-8/osint1.md

-## OSINT Challange - 1
+## OSINT Challenge - 1
 The question was
 ![](/HACKIM-8/images/osint1/1.png?raw=true)

-The idea behind solving this challange was to read and understand the question as closely as possible.
+The idea behind solving this challenge was to read and understand the question as closely as possible.
 -`Hint :- A city between Palm Harbor and Belleair.`
 ###Steps to solve